oskarkk/minecraft-tg/README.md

 Now you can run tg.sh.
 When you will send message to the bot, it will appear in Spigot with some small delay (usually 0.5-2s).

 If you want tg.sh to run automatically with system startup you can use the spigottg.service file.

+When someone will start a private converstion with the bot, the bot will start sending messages to that user every time when someone logs in or out.
+To stop this, the user must stop the bot by clicking "Stop bot" in converstion settings or send "/stop" command to the bot.
+The latter way is preferred as only then the bot stops trying to send notifications to the user.

 # Files